 Note that there are a number of other small tweaks one can make to mod_dav_svn that are too obscure to mention in this chapter.
-For a complete list of all httpd.conf directives that mod_dav_svn responds to, see the section called "Directives" in Chapter 9, Subversion Complete Reference.
+For a complete list of all httpd.conf directives that mod_dav_svn responds to, see the section called "Directives".